susyjam/DRLearning/Collaboration and Competition/Report.md

 ### Ideas for Future Work

     1. Could implement the prioritized experience replication of the DDQN document [Paper DDPG]
+    2. You could do more than 2000 episodes and see the results.

  by @susyjam